sigasi/sigasi_insights/content/tech/preview.md

 * **[VHDL]** Now allow (micro)seconds without a space between the numeral and the unit for time literals
 * **[VHDL]** Made sure declarations made in a block statement can be used within the block statement
 * **[VHDL]** Ironed out many interpreter inconsistencies
+* **[Verilog]** We no longer show errors in the problems view for files that are excluded from build and are not included anywhere
 * **[Verilog]** Fixed missing edges from/to aggregate assignments in block diagrams
 * **[Verilog]** Fixed linking support for randsequence in broken code
 * **[Verilog]** Fixed outline rendering for nested types